Henry Padovani

-Henry (or Henri) Padovani (born 13 October 1952) is a French musician (from the Mediterranean French isle of Corsica), noted for being the original guitarist of English rock band The Police.
+Henry (or Henri) Padovani (born 14 October 1952) is a French musician noted for being the original guitarist of English rock band the Police.
 He was a member of the band from January 1977 to August 1977 and was replaced by Andy Summers, who had originally been part of the band as a second guitarist.
 Following his departure from the band, Padovani was handed the rhythm guitar spot with Wayne County & the Electric Chairs, before forming his own band, The Flying Padovanis.

 Biography

 Early life and punk years

 Henri Padovani grew up between Algeria and Corsica from Santo-Pietro-di-Venaco.
 While studying Economics at Aix-en-Provence, he began listening to Jimi Hendrix and was inspired to form his own band, Lupus, made up of various school friends.
 He moved to London in December 1976, where a friend took him to one of Curved Air's last gigs.
-Though unimpressed by the performance, afterward he ended up talking with American expatriate drummer Stewart Copeland, who showed him some songs he had been writing and introduced him to the rising punk scene.
+Though unimpressed by the performance, afterward he ended up talking with the band's American expatriate drummer Stewart Copeland, who showed him some songs he had been writing and introduced him to the rising punk scene.
 After a show at the Roxy Club, Padovani decided he wanted to join a punk band and shaved off his waist-length hair and beard.
 He then auditioned for the band London and was offered the job.

-However, when he told Copeland of his plans, Copeland petitioned him to join his own band, the Police.
+However, when he told Copeland of his plans, Copeland petitioned him to join his own new band, the Police.
 Copeland was already under the impression that he had convinced singer and bassist Sting to join, but despite heavy use of word-of-mouth and advertisements in musical publications, Padovani was the only guitarist he could find who was interested in punk and had actual playing ability.
 Copeland later recalled of Henry Padovani:

 He couldn't speak much English but he'd picked up some musicians' slang and he used to say 'Where can I put my homp (amplifier)? or 'where do I put my rope (lead)?'.
 He knew a few chords and he was really enthusiastic and when he'd had his hair cut and stuff he really looked the part.
 I mean, he could play guitar better than I could and I could play guitar better than Joe Strummer... well, in those days.
 So I reckoned he'd be OK but I didn't figure Sting would see it that way...